On this page

 Copyright Clearance Center

 The Copyright Clearance Center is an organization authorized by many publishers to handle granting of permission for use of their published works.
-If you are interested in licensing a journal article or other published work for a use that is not covered by fair dealing or one of the educational institution exceptions, search for it through the Copyright Clearance Center's Get Permission page.
+If you are interested in licensing a journal article or other published work for a use that is not covered by fair dealing or one of the educational institution exceptions, search for it through the Copyright Clearance Center's Get Permissions page.

 Creative Commons is an non-profit organization that promotes and enables the sharing of knowledge and creativity throughout the world.
 The organization produces and maintains a free suite of licensing tools to allow anyone to easily share, reuse and remix materials with a fair "some rights reserved" approach to copyright.
 To find Creative Commons licensed materials, check out their Content Directories, which list audio, video, image and textual materials, and their Search page.